Computing Curriculum Overview

 Matthew 5: 13-15 " You are the salt of the earth...you are the light of the world."

 At Holmer C of E Academy, we believe that computing is integral to all aspects of life and with this in mind, we endeavour to ensure that children develop a positive and enthusiastic attitude towards computing that will stay with them beyond their time at our school.
 Computing has the power to make a significant contribution to teaching and learning across all subjects and ages.
-The key concepts of belonging, choice and influence are woven throughout our curriculum and are therefore within the three strands of Computing.
-Within Computer Science, pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through coding.
-Building on this knowledge and understanding, pupils are equipped to use Information Technology to create programs, systems and use a range of digital equipment.
+The key concepts of belonging, choice and influence are woven throughout our curriculum and are therefore within the four strands of Computing systems and networks, Creating Media, Programming and then Data and Information.
+Within Computer, pupils are taught the principles of data and and computation, how digital systems work and how to put this knowledge to use through coding.
+Building on this knowledge and understanding, pupils are equipped to use Computing to create programs, systems and use a range of digital equipment.
 Computing also enables pupils to safely, responsibly and respectfully access portals into the internet through the World Wide Web due to their understanding of E-safety.

 Children begin to develop their sense of identity in the wider world and how technology can influence this both positively and negatively and begin to recognise and discriminate information effectively to support their development of cultural capital.
 With technology becoming an increasingly profound aspect of the modern world, the computing curriculum provides opportunities for children to broaden their horizons and becoming fluent Digital Natives.
 At Holmer C of E Academy, we combine the curriculum with a range of teaching aids to ensure children are motivated, stimulated and up-to-date with the computing and technological world around them.